M5.4 earthquake felt in southern France -- Sott.net

 - If Joker met Jordan Peterson

-- America is a dictatorship by the rich - so why does no other writer refer to is as "the US regime"?
+- America is a dictatorship by the rich - so why does no other writer refer to it as "the US regime"?

 - Germany marks fall of Berlin Wall but forgets lessons if DDR says US 'socialist defector'